microsoftarchive/hamustro/docs/pseudo-client.md

 ## Send events to the collector

-For sending messages we're using [Protobuf](https://developers.google.com/protocol-buffers/?hl=en).
+For sending messages we're using [Protobuf](https://developers.google.com/protocol-buffers/?hl=en) or [JSON](http://www.json.org).
 This is quicker to handle and smaller than JSON.

 This is the message [format](../proto/payload.proto) we're using: